jmattaa/regedit.vim/README.md

 To edit a specific register you can skip listing all the registers and searching through by typing `:Regedit <register>` for example `:Regedit "` to edit the `"` register and `Regedit c` to edit the c register

+If you want to exit and not do anything press `escape` twice.
+To see why twice see [Expanding commands](#expanding-commands)

+## Expanding commands
+If you are currently editing a register you can expand/execute commands which the output will become the register value.

+For example:
+`:Regedit f` then press escape to get the `execute: ` and you can for example write `expand('%')` and you'll get the current buffer name in the `f` register.

 For more run the `:help regedit.usage` command